Reviews You Can Rely On

 Why Trust GearLab

-Our testing team consists of Austin Palmer, David Wise, and Matt Spencer.
+Our testing team includes Austin Palmer, David Wise, and Matt Spencer.
 Austin has extensive experience using tools in both an industrial and DIY setting, having worked on an oil rig and undertaking extensive renovations on his own home.
 David has formal training as a mechanical engineer and has used cordless drills on all sorts of projects, ranging from deepwater surveying robots to Formula SAE race cars.
 He also has apprenticed and assisted his dad on various job sites- a general contractor for over 30 years.
 Matt is currently studying engineering and has worked on GearLab projects such as pressure washers and other outdoor tools.

 Analysis and Test Results

-To see which model is the best of the best, we researched and compared specifications of all the top tools around, then bought the most compelling to test side-by-side.
+To see which model is the best of the best, we compared specifications of all the top tools around, then bought the most compelling to test side-by-side.
 We rated and scored these tools in tons of different tests, grouping them into four weighted rating metrics — drilling, driving, battery life, and convenience — with our results discussed below.

 What's the Best Value?